Not all merchants can use the card terminals from Square, SumUp or PayPal Point of Sale (previously Zettle/iZettle).

 Alcohol and/or tobacco sales are restricted to some extent by all the providers.
 Specifically:

-- iZettle restricts the “illegal sale of tobacco/alcohol products”.
-For card-not-present transactions, they restrict all alcohol products or things containing tobacco, including e-cigarette and vapes.
+• PayPal restricts the illegal sale of tobacco/alcohol products.
+For card-not-present transactions, they restrict things containing tobacco, including e-cigarettes and vapes.

-iZettle and Square allow you to sell alcohol face to face with customers, as long as you adhere to the UK age restriction rules.
-PayPal requires preapproval for this.
+PayPal and Square allow you to sell alcohol face to face with customers, as long as you adhere to the UK age restriction rules.

 File sharing, anonymity and copyright infringements